 Fiction (Canadian submissions ONLY)

 This form is for "Canadian writers."
 Please use this form if you live within Canadian territories and provinces, or are a Canadian resident who lives overseas.
 Since our eligibility for national and local grants depends on a majority of our published content being Canadian, we kindly request that only Canadian writers use this form.
+Please see our international submission form if you do not meet the preceding residency/citizenship criteria.

-Submissions open February 28 and will be accepted on a rolling basis until we reach our submissions limit.
+Submissions open March 11, 2026 and will be accepted on a rolling basis until we reach our submissions limit.

 Guidelines: